FXXFERMI/Political-support-in-the-United-States/README.md

 For any queries regarding this study, please contact Siqi Fei at fermi.fei@mail.utoronto.ca.
 Further materials and updates can be found at [GitHub repository](https://github.com/FXXFERMI/Political-support-in-the-United-States.git).

 # LLM usage
-This project used Large Language Models at datasheet.qmd and paper.qmd.
-Some aspects of the R scripts, as well as parts of the abstract and introduction were written with the help of Chat-GPT4 and the entire chat history is available in 'other/llm/usage.txt'
+This project used Large Language Models at datasheet.qmd.
+Some aspects of the abstract and answers were written with the help of Chat-GPT4 and the entire chat history is available in 'other/llm/usage.txt'